dgaust/SealOBD/readme.md

 - Arduino IDE
 - ELMDuino library
 - ArduinoMqttClient library
-- M5Unified library (if using M5Stack hardware)
+- M5Unified library (required for M5Stack AtomS3 Lite)

 ## How to Set It Up